jrgifford/Ubuntu-Book/Chapter5.md

 So, you’re in need of some file backup, right?

-Time for..... (drum roll please?)
+Time for…… (drum roll please?)
 UBUNTU ONE!

 Ubuntu One comes with Ubuntu by default, and it is the only service that has everything included by default.

 So, what is Ubuntu One, and what can it do for me?

 - File sync across platforms